ferds003/ferds003.github.io/_projects/electronics/2024-USBC_Type_Charger.md

   </div>
 </div>

-Lastly, I have made the `gerber files` for sending to PCBway for them to check if it is ok for manufacturing.
+Lastly, I have made the `gerber files` for sending to `PCBway` for them to check if it is ok for manufacturing.
 Considered **Gerber and drill files** directly through Altium’s CAM processor.
 Verified design rules (clearances, hole sizes) for manufacturability.
+Also considered a local PCB manufacturing which is `DOST-ASTI`!
 Exported a **stack-up report** summarizing copper, dielectric, and net connectivity layers.

 __HOW THIS PROJECT CAN BE FURTHER IMPROVED__: